EleutherAI/gpt-neo/README.md

 - `n_layer`: Number of layers (blocks) in the model.
 - `scale_by_depth`: If true, the weight initialization of layers are scaled by their depth as in the GPT2 paper.
 - `scale_by_in`: If true, the weight initialization of layers are scaled by their number of inputs as in the GPT2 paper.
-- `mesh_shape`: A Mesh is an n-dimensional array of processors with named dimensions used for parallelism in the Mesh-Tensorflow library.
+- `mesh_shape`: A Mesh is an n-dimensional array of processors with named dimensions used for parallelism in the mesh-tensorflow library.
 Each Tensor is split evenly across mesh dimensions according to the layout (see below).
 The 'mesh_shape' is the shape of this array, and must be equal to the number of processors. e.g., for a v3-128 TPU "mesh_shape": “x:16,y:8”.
 - `layout`: A Tensor is laid out on its mesh with one slice on each processor.
 A Tensor "layout", is an injective partial map specifying which dimensions of the tensor are (evenly) split across which dimensions of the mesh.
 No dimension of a tensor may be split across two dimensions of its mesh and no two dimensions of a tensor may be split across the same dimension of its mesh.
 The user defines a global set of layout rules in the form of (tensor-dimension-name, mesh-dimension-name) pairs.
 A dimension of a tensor is split across a dimension of its mesh if there is a matching rule, e.g. (for the above example mesh_shape: "layout":"batch:x,heads:y"
 - `activation_function`: `selu` (self normalizing) or `gelu` (used by OA), activation function used in feed-forward passes. (default: gelu)
 - `attention_types`: the type of attention for each layer in a list of the following format [[["attention_type"], n_layers]]. e.g. for a 12 layer net [[["global"], 12]] or [[["local"], 10], [["global"], 2]]